Blanket Chest 'No Sew' Cushion Topper...

 into which a coffee scented candle resides.

-Delicious aroma when lit!
+A delicious aroma when lit!

-A simple table runner but visually pleasing.
+A simple table runner, but visually pleasing.

 Half an hour is all you need to complete this sewing project.